BCI Awards Judges 2025

 In addition to her professional achievements, Helen has applied her skills in crisis management and business continuity as a lead volunteer at several large-scale events in the voluntary sector.

-Currently a few weeks away from completing an MSc in Emergency Management and Resilience, Helen is eager to share the knowledge and insights gained through this advanced study.
+Helen has an MSc in Emergency Management and Resilience and a particular interest in crisis decision making and is eager to share the knowledge and insights gained through this advanced study.

 Why did you want to become a BCI Awards Judge?